gatling/gatling/src/docs/content/reference/current/http/ssl/index.md

 Default Gatling TrustStore is very permissive and doesn't validate certificates, meaning that it works out of the box with self-signed certificates.

-You can pass your own keystore and trustore in `gatling.conf`.
+You can pass your own keystore and truststore in `gatling.conf`.

 [perUserKeyManagerFactory]({{< ref "../protocol#keymanagerfactory" >}}) can be used to set the `KeyManagerFactory` for each virtual user.